Committees of the Board of Directors

 Each shareholder entitled to nominate a member to the Nomination Board shall endeavor to elect a person who has the qualifications and experience necessary to meet the responsibilities and duties of the Nomination Board.
 The term of the members of the Nomination Board shall end upon the appointment of the following Nomination Board in accordance with the charter of the Nomination Board.

-In deviation from the Assessment Day set out above, for the purposes of the Annual General Meeting to be held in 2020, the Assessment Day shall be the first banking day of January 2020.
+In deviation from the Assessment Day set out above, for the purposes of the Annual General Meeting to be held in 2020, the assessment day was the first banking day of January 2020.
+The 2019–2020 Optomed Nomination Board consists of the following individuals: